outsidedav/swift/create_app_cli.md

 ## Step 2.
 Installing tools for local development

 The {{site.data.keyword.cloud}} provides local CLI tools that help you work with various aspects of the {{site.data.keyword.cloud_notm}}.
 For more information, see [{{site.data.keyword.dev_cli_long}} Information](../cli/index.html).
-It is recommended to install them for testing a Swift backend in a local Docker image prior to cloud deployment.
+You can use the tools for testing a Swift backend in a local Docker image before cloud deployment.

 * For MacOS and Linux, run the following command:
   ```